Robust and efficient data-driven predictive control

-In the robust setting, however, the regressor vector is not the only decision variable in the optimization problems, but also the slack variables (e.g., $\widehat{\sigma}(t)$ in \eqref{eqn_robust_eDDPC}).
-In \cite{Berberich203}, the robust DDPC scheme uses $p(L+n)$ slack variables to account for noise in the output.
-Even when considering only output noise in our setting, the robust eDDPC scheme in \eqref{eqn_robust_eDDPC} uses $q(L+n)$ slack variables (where $q=m+p$).
+In the robust setting, slack variables are used to serve different purposes and, hence, each scheme uses a different number of them.
+For instance, in order to show stability, \cite{Berberich203} uses $p(L+n)$ slack variables to account for noise in the output measurements.
+Together with the size of the regressor vector listed in Table~\ref{table_analytic_comparison}, this amounts to a total number of $T+(p-1)(L+n)+1$ decision variables which scales with $T$ (when the data is noisy, $T$ is typically chosen larger than the minimum number of points needed).
+In contrast, the robust eDDPC scheme in \eqref{eqn_robust_eDDPC} uses $q(L+n)$ slack variables (where $q=m+p$) even when considering only output noise.
 The increased number of the slack variables is due to the pre-processing steps performed when building the matrix $\widehat{P}$.
 Specifically, when low-rank approximation is performed on the noisy data matrix $\mathscr{H}_d(\widetilde{w})$ (cf. \eqref{eqn_TSVD_noisyw}), all the entries of the resulting approximate matrix $\widehat{\mathscr{H}}$ (and, subsequently $\widehat{P}$) are potentially affected by the output measurement noise.
-As a result, more slack variables are needed\footnote{In our simulations, we observed that when using only $p(L+n)$ slack variables, nearly identical performance is achieved while improving the computational efficiency.} when later showing stability and recursive feasibility of the robust eDDPC scheme (see Section~\ref{sec_rob_eDDPC_stability}).
+As a result, $q(L+n)$ slack variables are needed when later showing stability and recursive feasibility of the robust eDDPC scheme (see Section~\ref{sec_rob_eDDPC_stability}).